tremor-rs/tremor-runtime/README.md

 To demo run `make demo-containers`  to build the demo containers and then `make demo-run` to run the demo containers.

 To [demo with Elasticsearch and kibana](#elastic-demo) 'make demo-elastic-run'.
 The 'demo-run' target does not run elsticsearch or kibana.
-In addition a full [kitchen sink demo](#kitchen-sink-demo) that also outputs data to influx and provides a  .
+In addition a full [kitchen sink demo](#kitchen-sink-demo) that also off-ramps data to influx and provides a  .

 ## Design

 The demo mode logically follows the flow outlined below.
 It reads the data from data.json.xz, sends it at a fixed rate to the `demo` bucket on Kafka and from there reads it into the tremor container to apply classification and bucketing.
-Finally it outputs statistics of the data based on those steps.
+Finally it off-ramps statistics of the data based on those steps.

 ![flow](docs/demo-flow.png)